 The default fund is generally low-risk to protect everyone’s pension as far as is possible.
 However, it’s worth checking to find out where your money is invested.
 It’s your right to choose where you want your money invested.

 Work out what you are due to receive

-What if I have a number of different pensions?
+What if I have a number of different company pensions?

 Examine how much cash you’re putting in

-Once you have calculated what your current occupational pension will offer in retirement, plus your state pension, you will have an idea of the kind of income you can expect in retirement.
+Once you have calculated what your current occupational pension will offer in retirement, along with your state pension, you will have an idea of the kind of income you can expect in retirement.

-In most cases, the initial sum will come as something of a shock, especially if you are in a defined contribution scheme.
-However, the key is not to panic and assume you will be stuck in work forever.
-Instead it’s important to think carefully about how much more you can afford to put aside – either in an occupational scheme or elsewhere – how much longer you can work, and whether you can generate the income you need for a comfortable retirement.
+But the key is not to panic and assume you will be stuck in work forever.
+Instead, it’s important to think carefully about how much more you can afford to put aside in a chosen scheme, how much longer you can work, and whether you can generate the income you need for a comfortable retirement.

 To sum up…

 - Make sure you know and take advantage of the benefits of your current company pension